DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 Field | Type | Description
 ------|------|------------
-value | any | The value to be rendered within a cell row | [Row](grid.md#row) | Specifies a table row column | [Column](#column) | Specifies a table column
+value | any | The value to be rendered within the cell row | [Row](grid.md#row) | Specifies a table row column | [Column](#column) | Specifies a table column